Jakob-Bach/Constrained-Subgroup-Discovery/csd_package/README.md

-# `csd` -- A Python Package for Constrained Subgroup Discovery
+# `csd` -- A Python Package for (Constrained) Subgroup Discovery

-The package `csd` contains several subgroup-discovery methods (for datasets with numeric feature values and a binary prediction target) and evaluation metrics.
+The package `csd` contains several subgroup-discovery methods and evaluation metrics.
+Besides traditional (unconstrained) subgroup discovery, we allow searching subgroup descriptions using a limited number of features (-> feature-cardinality constraint).
+Additionally, some methods allow searching alternative subgroup descriptions, which should replicate a given subgroup membership as good as possible while using different features in the description.

 This document provides: